 How to plan for a disaster with SMS

-1. Segment your customers – This depends entirely on your business, if you only have 1 store then this may not be required, but if you have multiple stores across the country, then segmenting your customers into locations is vital.
-Your customers in Newcastle don’t want to know or even care if your store in Birmingham is closed, and if they do receive a message about a store hundreds of miles away, this could confuse them.
+1. Segment your customers – This depends entirely on your business, if you only have 1 store then this may not be required, but if you have multiple stores across the country, segmenting your customers into different locations is vital.
+Your customers in Newcastle don’t want to know or even care if your store in Birmingham is closed, and if they do receive a message about a store hundreds of miles away, it could cause confusion.

 2. Create various template messages – Depending on what the disaster is you will need a batch of messages ready to go out.
 These can be the same message but for different store locations, the same message but for a different issue, maybe the store has flooded or if your website is down.

 3. Decide on who oversees the process – When a disaster hits, you need to act fast.
 You don’t want to spend half the day scrabbling around on what needs to be done.
 Have 1 person in charge of sending the text message out, they should know what message to send, who it needs to go to, and when to send it.

 Turn the snow into a positive with SMS

 Now that you have your disaster recovery solution in place, why not take the opportunity to make a few extra sales.
 When a big snow storm hits, your customers will more than likely be stuck at home, bored, and looking for something to do.
 Lift your customers spirits and send them a promotional SMS message offering them a discount because of the snow.

 “Just because it’s snowy and too cold to visit our store, doesn’t mean you can’t get our latest winter line at a huge discount – get 30% off all clothes and stay warm this winter www.link.com”

 Predicting when a snow storm will hit is hard, not even weather presenters get it right.
 But having a contingency plan in place, meaning you can quickly communicate with your customers when a disaster does hit, is extremely important to ensuring your customers are happy and most importantly, safe.